AI-Hypercomputer/gpu-recipes/inference/g4/qwen3_235b/single-host-serving/tensorrt-llm/READEME.md

 *   You have a project with a GPU quota.
 See [Request a quota increase](https://cloud.google.com/docs/quota/view-request#requesting_higher_quota).
 *   [Enable required APIs](https://console.cloud.google.com/flows/enableapi?apiid=compute.googleapis.com).

 The following commands set up environment variables and create a GCE instance.
-The `MACHINE_TYPE` is set to `g4-standard-384` for a single GPU VM.
+The `MACHINE_TYPE` is set to `g4-standard-384` for 8 GPU VM.
 The boot disk is set to 200GB to accommodate the models and dependencies.

 ```bash
 export VM_NAME="${USER}-g4-trtllm-qwen3-235b"